heysokam/slate/readme.md

 for converting the **syntax** of one language into other languages.

+## Slate.Lex
+Generic `source-to-lexemes` toolset.
+Provides an intermediate step between the source and a Tokenizer.
+Can be used for lexing of any syntax.

 ## Slate.MiniM
 Tools to convert the Nim-like syntax used by [MiniM](https://github.com/heysokam/minim) into any language.